isa-fares/isa-fares/README.md

 - 🦷 **Dental Clinic Backend:**
   CRUD system for services, appointments, and user feedback.

+- 🧾 **Simple CRM System:**
+  A lightweight customer management system for tracking clients and their service statuses.
+Includes PDF invoice uploads and service filtering by completion state.

 - 🧹 **Cleaning Company Platform:**
   Backend panel for content control and service requests.

-- 🚚 **Shipping Platform :**
-  Order management, service categories, and feedback handling.

 ---